The-Swarm-Corporation/ATP-Protocol/README.md

 ### 4) Gateway stores the result (locked) with a TTL

-The agent output + pricing metadata is stored in Redis under a generated `job_id`.
+The agent output is held in a temporary lockbox under a generated `job_id`.

 If the requester never pays, the job expires automatically (default TTL: 10 minutes).

 ### 5) Gateway returns a 402 Payment Required challenge

 Instead of returning the agent output, the Gateway returns **HTTP 402** with a JSON payload containing:

 - `job_id`
 - `recipient` (the agent treasury pubkey)
 - amount to pay (in lamports or USDC micro-units)